Updated: March 29, 2022

 How to Decide Which Type of Garage Door Opener Is Right for You

 Fortunately, if you need expert guidance, DistribuDoors is here to help.
-Since 1985, we’ve been serving homeowners throughout the Seattle area by providing everything from repair services to new garage door and opener installations.
+Since 1985, we’ve been serving homeowners throughout the Seattle and Tacoma area by providing everything from repair services to new garage doors, opener installations and opener replacements.
 We’re an exclusive dealer of Clopay® and LiftMaster, so you can be assured that we place a high value on quality craftsmanship.

 If you are trying to decide which is the best overhead or wall mount garage door opener system for your home, our experts will be more than happy to help.
 The DistribuDoors team is fully trained and certified, and we’ll be by your side throughout the entire installation process.